RobertWesner/YouTube-Play-All/README - MIRROR.md

 ## Usage

 Once installed, you should be able to see the vibrant Play-All button when visiting or navigating to the videos section of a YouTube channel.
-Simply clicking it or opening the link in a new tab will send you to the newest video playing inside the "Uploads from..." playlist.
+Simply clicking it or opening the link in a new tab will send you to the newest video playing inside the "Videos" playlist.

 It may take a few seconds for the button to be dynamically added.